-For starters there are no cannabinoids in Hemp Seed Oil – don’t worry!
-There are however a rich list of nutrients that greatly benefit your overall well-being.
+For starters there are no cannabinoids in Hemp Seed Oil - don't worry!
+There is however a rich list of nutrients that greatly benefit your overall well-being.
 The list of nutrients in Hemp Seed Oil are as follows:

 Hemp Seed Oil is also rich in vitamin E and beta-carotene.
 These are two compounds that help maintain balanced skin.
-This makes Hemp Seed Oil incredibly useful as a natural moisturiser, and suggests that Hemp Seed Oil can provide relief for skin conditions such as eczema and dermatitis.
+This makes Hemp Seed Oil incredibly useful as a natural moisturizer and suggests that Hemp Seed Oil can provide relief for skin conditions such as eczema and dermatitis.